VetleGunnarsen

 PoorJack

 Yes, it's about player development… and you're to develop a player in an academy before they can turn into professionals.
-It's like… you don't just throw everyone into universities, but you do need to study and develop, going through primary school and high school first.
+However, this is like… you don't just throw everyone into universities, you do need them to study and develop, going through primary school and high school first.

 Players: